Factory Method Design Pattern

 We create the product interface MARIO.
 Then, we implement its subclasses: concrete products FireMario and CapeMario.
 Now, we create the creator class MarioMaker which declares a factory method(createMario()) for creating concrete products and operational methods (operations()) to work on the created products.

-• We can give the default implementation of createMario() in MarioMaker itself, or we can leave it as a completely abstract method which implies that MarioMaker does not need to be an interface always i.e. it can be a base class or an abstract class too.
+• We can give the default implementation of createMario() in MarioMaker itself, or we can leave it as a completely abstract method.
+This implies that MarioMaker does not need to be an interface always i.e. it can be a base class or an abstract class too.

-• This pattern will work when the base creator class (MarioMaker) works with the product interface (MARIO).
+• Here base creator class (MarioMaker) will work with the product interface (MARIO).
 By doing so, methods in MarioMaker do not depend on concrete products.

-Finally, we create GameManager class that will use MarioMaker and MARIO classes only, i.e., base class and/or interfaces only.
+• Finally, we create a GameManager class that will use MarioMaker and MARIO classes only.
 Based on the system requirements, we pass the appropriate concrete creator to the startGame() method of GameManager through which we create the concrete product.

 Complete solution code in Java